-Q. How often are children with galactosemia born?
+How often are children with galactosemia born?

-A. Approximately one newborn in every 50,000 births has galactosemia.
+Approximately one newborn in every 50,000 births has galactosemia.
 This amounts to 60 to 100 new cases each year in the United states.
 There is more than one type of inborn enzyme defect that causes galactosemia and several variant forms have been recognized.
 The severity of the disorder and treatment may vary somewhat.
 The child's parents can provide you with additional details if you need them.

-Q. Since galactosemia is inherited, do all the children in that family have galactosemia?
+Since galactosemia is inherited, do all the children in that family have galactosemia?

-A. For a child to have galactosemia, each of the parents must be a "carrier" of the galactosemia gene.
+For a child to have galactosemia, each of the parents must be a "carrier" of the galactosemia gene.
 A carrier has one normal gene and one galactosemia gene, but can metabolize galactose normally.
 A child with galactosemia inherited a galactosemia gene from each parent.
 When these parents have offspring, there is a 25 percent chance that the baby will be free of the galactosemia gene, a 50 percent chance that the baby will be a carrier, and a 25 percent chance the baby will have galactosemia.
 With each pregnancy, there is the same 25 percent chance that the newborn will have galactosemia.
 In some families, there may be only one child with galactosemia, while in other families, mulitiple children may be affected.
 Galactosemia affects both boys and girls.

-Q. Is galactosemia the same as lactose or milk intolerance?
+Is galactosemia the same as lactose or milk intolerance?

-A. No, galactosemia should not be confused with lactose intolerance.
-Galactosemics usually have no problems digesting lactose or absorbing galactose.
+No, galactosemia should not be confused with lactose intolerance.
+People with galactosemia usually have no problems digesting lactose or absorbing galactose.
 The problems occur after galactose has entered the blood stream.
 People who are lactose intolerant must avoid large amounts of lactose in foods but can usually still digest and metabolize galactose.
 Commercial enzymes that are available to break down lactose in foods do not alter the amount of galactose in the food, and therefore are of no help to people with galactosemia.
 Strict avoidance of foods with lactose and galactose is the only known treatment for galactosemia.

-Q. If a child with galactosemia eats a food with galactose, will he or she feel sick?
+If a child with galactosemia eats a food with galactose, will he or she feel sick?

-A. If a child with galactosemia does eat a food with galactose in it, he or she may not feel sick or different in any way.
-However, some galactosemic children are more sensitive than others and may experience discomfort.
+If a child with galactosemia does eat a food with galactose in it, he or she may not feel sick or different in any way.
+However, some children with galactosemia are more sensitive than others and may experience discomfort.
 It is the elevated blood levels over time from the continued ingestion of galactose that leads to serious complications.
 The changes may not be seen for several weeks or months.
 Because of this slow and subtle effect, it sometimes makes it difficult for a child with galactosemia to understand that milk products and other foods are harmful.

-Q. Without dairy products, does the child with galactosemia grow like other children?
+Without dairy products, does the child with galactosemia grow like other children?

-Q. How can I explain the galactosemia diet to the other children in the class?
+How can I explain the galactosemia diet to the other children in the class?

-A. Young children can understand that since cars with different engines use different fuel (gas, diesel, etc.), some children have bodies that work in different ways than others and they need different food.
+Young children can understand that since cars with different engines use different fuel (gas, diesel, etc.), some children have bodies that work in different ways than others and they need different food.
 Older chiildren can understand the similar concept of a "food allergy."

 Don't hide the fact that the child's dietary needs are different if asked, but no long explanation is needed.
 Speak with the child and/or parent privately to determine how best to answer this question.

-Q. When can the diet be discontinued?
+When can the diet be discontinued?

-A. Ask the child's parents.
+Ask the child's parents.
 In the past, some children with galactosemia stayed on the diet only through infancy and early childhood.
 Most doctors today are advising families to continue with the diet indefinitely.
 The child with galactosemia will never be able to metabolize galactose in the normal way and will always be at risk for associated medical complications.

 This section has suggestions for classroom activities for all the children in your class.
 Be sure to check with the parents of a child with galactosemia in planning any food related activities.
 The parents can tell you for certain which foods are allowed.
 You might even get some extra help in the classroom that day.